It's the law.

 Enhanced Public Safety Restrictions

 During extreme weather, and when UDOT and Law Enforcement determine it is in the best interest of public safety, traffic may be restricted.
-Enhanced road restrictions will be recognizable when the yellow lights are flashing at the entrance of Little Cottonwood Canyon.
+Traction Law restrictions will be recognizable when the yellow lights are flashing at the entrance of Little Cottonwood Canyon.
 These enhanced restrictions include:

 - 4-wheel drive and all-wheel drive vehicles with snow tires.